HubSpot vs. Yesware

 The pricing structures tell you exactly who each platform is built for.

-ZoomInfo uses custom-quoted pricing based on seats, credit volume, and features.
-No prices are published.
-ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, and HubSpot integration.
-A 7-day free trial of the full platform is also available.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite provides a permanent free tier with access to the B2B database, 10 monthly export credits, and HubSpot integration.
+Paid plans scale with data consumption and feature needs.

 The pricing comparison requires context.
 Yesware at $35/seat/month gives you email tracking and campaigns.
 HubSpot Sales Hub Professional at $100/seat/month gives you a full CRM with sequences, forecasting, and AI prospecting.
-ZoomInfo gives you the data and intelligence that make both tools more effective.
-The costs aren't directly comparable because the value delivered is different at each layer.
+ZoomInfo gives you the data and buyer intelligence that make both tools more effective.
+The costs are not directly comparable because the value delivered is different at each layer.

 Integration ecosystems reflect different strategies

 Yesware has a focused integration set matching its focused product.
 It works inside Gmail and Outlook, integrates with Salesforce (Enterprise only), LinkedIn Sales Navigator, Zoom, and a handful of other sales tools.
-Yesware does not offer a public-facing API.
-This limits how teams can incorporate Yesware data into broader workflows or custom applications.
+Yesware does not offer a public-facing API, which limits how teams can incorporate Yesware activity data into broader workflows or custom applications.

 The integration story matters because it determines how well each tool plays with your existing stack.
 HubSpot wants to be the center of your stack.
 Yesware wants to be invisible inside your inbox.
 ZoomInfo wants to power whatever tools you already use.